Aliases for FLT4 Gene

 This gene encodes a tyrosine kinase receptor for vascular endothelial growth factors C and D. The protein is thought to be involved in lymphangiogenesis and maintenance of the lymphatic endothelium.
 Mutations in this gene cause hereditary lymphedema type IA. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FLT4 Gene

-FLT4 (Fms-Related Tyrosine Kinase 4) is a Protein Coding gene.
-Diseases associated with FLT4 include lymphedema, hereditary, ia and hereditary lymphedema.
-Among its related pathways are PI3K-Akt signaling pathway and RhoGDI Pathway.
-GO annotations related to this gene include protein phosphatase binding and growth factor binding.
-An important paralog of this gene is FGFR3.
+FLT4 (Fms Related Tyrosine Kinase 4) is a Protein Coding gene.
+Diseases associated with FLT4 include hemangioma, capillary infantile and lymphedema, hereditary, ia.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is FGFR1.